pingidentity/pingone-sample-custom-signon/react-auth-client/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This means you don’t need to install or configure tools like Webpack or Babel, since they are preconfigured and hidden so that you can focus on the code.

-1. In case you want to experience more OIDC and other [PingOne for Customers Management APIs](https://apidocs.pingidentity.com/pingone/customer/v1/api/man/) without enforcing CORS, you can open another instance of chrome with disabled security (without closing other running chrome instances): on Mac terminal:
+1. In case you want to experience more OIDC and other [PingOne Management APIs](https://apidocs.pingidentity.com/pingone/platform/v1/api/#management-apis) without enforcing CORS, you can open another instance of chrome with disabled security (without closing other running chrome instances): on Mac terminal:
 ```bash
 open -n -a "Google Chrome" --args --user-data-dir=/tmp/temp_chrome_user_data_dir http://localhost:3000/ --disable-web-security